 Show the result of your new filter to your instructor.
+If everything works as expected, your instructor will sign off assignment 6b.

 Write a report about this assignment.
 The guidelines for the report can be found in the course repository.